What Can You Do With a Public Health Degree?

 There's much more to healthcare than giving a patient their annual physical in an office, treating a broken ankle in an emergency room or removing an appendix in an operating room.

 "Public health looks at populations.
 It doesn't look at individuals," Bisaillon said.
 "It's not a clinical program.
 It's not a clinical field.
-Public health looks at whole populations and what diseases are out there and where they came from.
+Public health looks at whole populations and what diseases are out there, and where they came from.
 They look at all the ways that disease and conditions take place and how to prevent them."

 Where you'll work is equally varied.
-While many public health workers are employed by local, county or federal government agencies, many more work for hospitals or other medical facilities, nonprofit organizations or managed care groups.
+While many public health workers are employed by local, county or federal government agencies, many more also work for hospitals or other medical facilities, nonprofit organizations or managed care groups.

 "There are a lot of opportunities," Bisaillon said.
 "It's a field that is growing due to the need to improve health before it requires medical treatment."